 An asphalt company we met (and whose product we tested multiple times during our month on the roads of Bangkok and beyond) is the leader in an industry which produces, in their words, a “shitty product that no one wants to do.”
 In addition to expected strong volumes next year, the IMO 2020 regulation being implemented in less than a month should create a supply tightness resulting in increased selling prices.
 Yet despite this growth, the company offers an attractive valuation at 13x P/E. Moreover, the firm is positioned well to benefit from the upcoming stimulus package by the government to include new infrastructure projects.

-Another company we added to our portfolio is a media business that produces TV content for local and overseas distribution and broadcasts a local CNBC in the Thai language.
+Another company the fund added to the fund portfolio is a media business that produces TV content for local and overseas distribution and broadcasts a local CNBC in the Thai language.
 The firm, led by a transgender CEO, has been growing its earnings while the stock price has fallen from its previous 30x to a more appetizing 10x providing an attractive entry point, given the company’s strong capabilities in content production, success at tapping the global export market, and recent convertible bond issuance to Morgan Stanley with a strike price 70% higher than the current market price.

 We spent the entire month of December in Vietnam where we met with CEOs and other senior management of 50 public companies.
 To learn more about the potential macro risks for this market currently benefiting from the ongoing US-China trade war, we also met with the local stock exchange, had lunch with senior central bank executives, and visited the finance ministry.